samikhammar/react-facebook-ui/README.md

-formName | name of the input , must be unique | string disabled | disables the checkbox | boolean label | label for the checkbox | string switch_ | transforms shape of a checkbox to a switch | boolean color | main color of the Checkbox | any color name from [these values](#radio-checkbox-color) required | makes the input field required and must have a valid value | boolean onChange | called when input value changes | function
+formName | name of the input , must be unique | string disabled | disables the checkbox | boolean label | label for the checkbox | string isSwitch | transforms shape of a checkbox to a switch | boolean color | main color of the Checkbox | any color name from [these values](#radio-checkbox-color) required | makes the input field required and must have a valid value | boolean onChange | called when input value changes | function